 Tomohiko Endo, an expert on counterfeit currency, has had employees from shops approach him to check bills appearing to be questionable as to origin.
 He said the fake bills he has handled have had designs that match the original.

-According to police, making matters more difficult is that the fake bills are able to pass scrutiny of magnetic counterfeit currency machines.
+According to police, making matters more difficult is that the fake bills are able to pass scrutiny of magnetic machines that detect counterfeit currency.